ClusterHQ/flocker/docs/gettingstarted/installation.rst

 Fedora 20
 ---------

-..
-The following commands all need to be run as root.
+.. note:: The following commands all need to be run as root.
 ..
 Using the node requires ssh access to the root user.

 Flocker requires ``zfs`` which in turn requires the ``kernel-devel`` package to be installed.